Dr Ranjan Sen

 Research group

-I would welcome expressions of interest in MA and PhD topics in phonology, particularly in historical or theoretical phonology, or in comparative philology.
-If you are thinking of doing an MA or PhD in any of these areas, feel free to email me to discuss possible supervision, projects, or funding.
+I welcome expressions of interest in PhD and postdoctoral topics in historical or theoretical phonology, comparative philology, and reconstructing past language states and varieties for scholarship, heritage, and entertainment.
+If you are thinking of conducting research in any of these areas, feel free to email me to discuss possible supervision, projects, or funding.

-I have previously supervised MA theses in Phonology, in subjects ranging from feature theory and tonal phenomena to first- and second-language speech production, as they relate to phonological theory.
+I have previously supervised UG and MA theses in Phonology, Historical Linguistics, and Psycholinguistics in subjects ranging from feature theory and tonal phenomena to first- and second-language speech production, as they relate to phonological theory.

 Teaching activities